jouni/j-elements/README.md

 class JCard extends StylableMixin(HTMLElement) {
   connectedCallback() {
-    // You need to call this to have style modules applied super.connectedCallback();
+    // You need to call this to have style modules applied
+    // NOTE: you have create a shadow root for your element before calling this super.connectedCallback();
   }
 }